2-fly-4-ai/v0-chat-resources-list/README.md

 - **Shadcn/ui GitHub Discussions:** [https://github.com/shadcn/ui/discussions](https://github.com/shadcn/ui/discussions) - Participate in discussions and ask questions on the GitHub repository.
 - **Shadcn/ui Official Documentation:** [https://ui.shadcn.com/docs](https://ui.shadcn.com/docs) - A comprehensive guide to using Shadcn/ui components and features.

-## Mentions

-A huge thanks to **[@birobirobiro](https://github.com/birobirobiro)** for creating the original resource list that inspired this guide.
-It has been a huge help in learning and implementing shadCN!
-I've built upon their excellent work by simplifying the format, adding resources specifically relevant to v0 chat, and (hopefully) tailoring it to be even more beginner-friendly.

-A huge shoutout to the incredible team behind the T3 Stack!
-This stack is an absolute game-changer, and working with it over the past year has been a pure joy.
-Their dedication to creating a developer-friendly and productive experience is truly appreciated.

-Massive thanks to Vercel for creating v0 chat and pushing the boundaries of machine learning in frontend and fullstack development!
-This tool has the potential to revolutionize the way we build user interfaces, and I'm excited to see its continued evolution.

-Blogs and videos on how to build an app with v0 chat and Shadcn/ui will be added to this list in the future.
-Stay tuned for more resources and updates!